Skip Navigation

 Annotation: This fact sheet discusses results from the National Survey on Drug Use and Health on illicit drug use among pregnant and nonpregnant women ages 15 to 44.
 The fact sheet, which includes results in brief, also discusses illicit drug use, alcohol use, cigarette use, and substance use during the year after giving birth.
 Statistical information is presented in figures throughout the fact sheet.
 Endnotes are included.

-Keywords: Alcohol consumption behavior, Illicit drugs, MCH research, Postpartum women, Smoking, Substance abuse, Substance abusing mothers, Substance abusing pregnant women, Substance use behavior, Surveys, Women', s health
+Keywords: Alcohol consumption behavior, Illicit drugs, MCH research, Postpartum women, Smoking, Substance abuse, Substance abusing mothers, Substance abusing pregnant women, Substance use behavior, Surveys, Women's health

 Next Page »

-The MCH Digital Library is one of six special collections at Geogetown University, the nation's oldest Jesuit institution of higher education.
-It is supported in part by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under award number U02MC31613, MCH Advanced Education Policy with an award of $700,000/year.
-The library is also supported through foundation and univerity funding.
-This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
+The MCH Library is one of six special collections at Georgetown University, the nation's oldest Jesuit institution of higher education.
+The library is supported through foundation, private, university, state, and federal funding.
+This information or content and conclusions are those of the authors and should not be construed as the official position or policy of, nor should any endorsements be inferred by Georgetown University or the U.S. Government.
+Note: web pages whose development was supported by federal government grants are being reviewed to comply with applicable Executive Orders.